 In this scenario, marketing may be much more influenced by internal audiences such as product development and/or engineering.
 Because each of these groups is highly influential and has their own agenda it can be difficult for B2B marketers to balance the demands and pressure that come from them, making it quite challenging to develop focused, personal communication to an end-audience.

-3. Audience myopia.
 In the broad B2C world, there are segments upon segments of customers, and knowing all of them well can be challenging for any marketer.
-So B2C marketers have to be attuned to constant learning.
+So B2C marketing companies have to be attuned to constant learning.
 But when you make a product that is sold to one particular audience – say, hospital administrators – it’s easy to fall into the trap of thinking that you know your customer so well that reaching them becomes habitual and reflexive, and you become less conditioned to continual learning.

-The best B2B marketers understand that beneath their buyer is a person.
+The best B2B marketing companies understand that beneath their buyer is a person.
 A person with challenges, wishes, fears and hopes.
 A good creative B2B marketing agency will develop creative that appeals to that person at those levels and is every bit as engaging as the best of B2C advertising.
 And doing so is only going to become more important.
 Because B2B buyers today are in full revolt and are acting more and more like B2C buyers – demanding a different level of engagement and a deeper understanding of their needs.
-As researchers in a recent issue of the Harvard Business Review state, "People now expect companies to understand what type of relationships they want and to respond appropriately—they want firms to hold up their end of the bargain."
+As researchers in the Unlock the Mysteries of Your Customer Relationships Harvard Business Review issue state, "People now expect companies to understand what type of relationships they want and to respond appropriately—they want firms to hold up their end of the bargain."

 That last point opens up a whole new world of opportunity that marketing has available now more than ever.